Senior Lecturer in Midwifery

 - HP laptop and software included with this course for eligible students* (*see eligibility criteria and terms and conditions).

 If you’d like to see more of our Waterside campus, come and join us for a socially distanced CAMPUS TOUR.

 Our Midwifery teaching staff are enthusiastic, experienced midwives with a wide variety of expertise and are also skilled facilitators of learning.
 You will work in an environment that fosters key principles of adult learning, as well as individual support for your learning and skills development.

 The course provides a structure that allows the course team to deliver a curriculum for the education of student midwives to an appropriate clinical, professional and academic standard.

 We have a clear framework for the learning and teaching of healthcare professional, through this framework we aim to train dynamic, effective and collaborative practitioners.

 Completing the BSc (Hons) Midwifery will give you the following skills and experience:

-- provide holistic, woman-centred midwifery care promoting normality, to include organising care for a small caseload of women
+- provide holistic, woman-centred midwifery care promoting normality, to include organising care for a small caseload.

 - question and explore current practice to enable the continuous evaluation and development of effective midwifery care.

 Throughout your course you will develop and enhance your clinical skills within all areas of maternity care including labour ward, community and the ante/postnatal wards.
 You will also have the opportunity to experience care in a variety of multi-disciplinary settings and non-maternity settings which could include the special care baby unit (SCBU), Gynaecology, theatres and high dependency units (HDU).